Iss Pyaar Ko Kya Naam Doon 3

 Iss Pyaar Ko Kya Naam Doon?
 3 is an Indian drama television series that aired on StarPlus from 3 July 2017 to 6 October 2017.
 Produced by Gul Khan under 4 Lions Films, it starred Barun Sobti and Shivani Tomar.
 The story is set in Allahabad and Mumbai.
 It is the third installment of the Iss Pyaar Ko Kya Naam Doon? series.

 Plot

 Dev and Chandni are childhood best friends, hailing from Allahabad.
-Dev's father (Sameer Dharmadhikari) is the Mahant (chief priest) of a temple known for its hidden treasure.
-Dev's father is arrested for stealing the idol's jewellery and his wife (Mitali Nag) is accused of being a witch.
+Dev's father is the Mahant (chief priest) of a temple known for its hidden treasure.
+Dev's father is arrested for stealing the idol's jewellery and his wife is accused of being a witch.
 They are killed by a mysterious person after which Chandni's father Yash Narayana Vashisht becomes the Mahant.
-Dev escapes with his younger brother Meeku, but Chandni, unaware of her mother Indrani's (Ritu Shivpuri) plans to kill him, reveals their secret playing place where Dev is hiding.
+Dev escapes with his younger brother Meeku, but Chandni, unaware of her mother Indrani's plans to kill him, reveals their secret playing place where Dev is hiding.
 They find him there but he manages to escape with Meeku.
 While travelling by train, he is forced to throw his brother out to save him from a mob.